Atlas VPN review

 Mobile apps

 Desktop VPN apps normally beat their Android VPN cousins for features, but not here.
-Atlas VPN's Android offering doesn’t just have WireGuard, SafeSwap, MultiHop+, the tracker blocker and data breach monitor, it also outperforms the Windows product in one or two areas.
+Atlas VPN's Android offering doesn’t just have WireGuard, SafeSwap, MultiHop+, the tracker blocker and, data breach monitor, it also outperforms the Windows product in one or two areas.

 The most significant of these is probably support for split tunneling.
-If you have apps which don’t work properly with the VPN, you can have Atlas VPN route their traffic through your regular connection instead, making your life very much easier.
+If you have apps that don’t work properly with the VPN, you can have Atlas VPN route their traffic through your regular connection instead, making your life very much easier.

-There's a smaller bonus in optional haptic feedback, where your device vibrates when the VPN connects and disconnects.
+There's a mobile-focused bonus in optional haptic feedback, where your device vibrates when the VPN connects and disconnects.
 It’s really important to know when you’re protected and when you’re not, and the more ways a VPN can alert you to this, the better.

 VPN apps for iOS are often underpowered, but it looks like no-one remembered to tell Atlas VPN.
 Its iOS offering doesn’t support split tunneling, but otherwise has the same feature set as the Android app.